Dr. Marc D. Turetzky

-- Response of United States: Describe/explain how the USA has responded to the crisis (if at all)—in the case of the Darfur, Sudan crisis, for example, the US has done virtually nothing; in the case of Libya, on the other hand the US got involved in a big way (about 4 pages)
+- Response of United States: Describe/explain how the USA has responded to the crisis (if at all)—in the case of the Syrian Refugee crisis, for example, the US has done virtually nothing; in the case of Afghanistan or Iraq, on the other hand the US did get (and still is) involved in a big way (about 4 pages)

 - Response of World Community (i.e., the United Nations/NATO): Describe/explain how the world/regional community has responded to the crisis—in the case of the Darfur, Sudan crisis, for example, the international community has done virtually nothing (about 4 pages)

-- YOUR Analysis: Describe how YOU think the world community should/should have responded (about 4 pages)
+- YOUR Analysis: Describe how YOU think the world community should/should have responded and how it would have made a difference in solving/resolving the crisis (about 4 pages)